Amy Madison: Television

-By Season Six, Willow has become an extremely powerful witch and permanently "de-rats" Amy simply by conjuring an incantation.
-The two become friends again, though Amy now seems to be drastically different from before she turned into a rat.
-The character had apparently been involved with the warlock Rack before becoming a rat.
-Amy gets Willow involved as well, leading her to become addicted to black magic.
+By the sixth season, Willow has become an extremely powerful witch and permanently "de-rats" Amy.
+The two become friends again, though Amy now seems to be drastically different.
+The character had been involved with the warlock Rack before becoming a rat.
+Amy gets Willow involved, leading her to become addicted to black magic.
 Later, when Willow decides to give up magic, Amy casts a spell on her, causing her to magically manipulate everything she touches for a while; Willow complains that Amy's actions are encumbering her attempts to quit magic.
-Amy responds by mocking her, implying that she did it as revenge for being trapped as a rat for years.
 As a result, Willow cuts Amy out of her life entirely.

-Amy's final appearance in the television series occurs in the Season Seven episode "The Killer in Me."
-When asked her feelings about Amy's actions in this episode, Elizabeth Anne Allen said, "I think after all the things that she went through, there were a lot of reasons why she was so angry."
+Amy's final appearance in the television series occurs in the season 7 episode "The Killer in Me."
+Elizabeth Anne Allen said, "I think after all the things that she went through, there were a lot of reasons why she was so angry."

 Having physically transformed into Warren Mears, whom she tortured and flayed in a rage over the murder of her girlfriend Tara Maclay, Willow seeks help from the UC Sunnydale Wicca Group and discovers that Amy is a member.
-Amy explains that she had hit "rock bottom", and was doing much better now.
-It is soon revealed, however, that Amy is in fact responsible for Willow's transformation, the result of a hex placed on her apparently out of jealousy and spite.
-However, in the Season Eight comic book, it's made known this seemingly random event is actually part of a larger plan orchestrated by Warren, after Amy rescued him from death in the earlier episode "Villains."
+Amy explains that she had hit "rock bottom", and was doing better now.
+However, Amy is responsible for transforming Willow, apparently out of jealousy and spite.
 Allen says she would have liked to explore Amy's struggle to overcome her anger, so that she could "get a grip and come back to the fold with her friends."